By Erika Sherk

 One major spin-off effect of the Aykroyd Ball was the Born to Explore episode that was created at the time.
 A four-person camera crew spent three days filming on the bonebed and in the ballroom.
 The episode has now aired multiple times to audiences of over 1 million each time.

 It’s not all celebrity stories, though, it’s a science story too.
 The past two field seasons have brought palaeontologists from around the world to excavate and study.
 In just two summers scientists have found a range of fossilized bones, footprints and teeth, including a new and unidentified species of theropod (meat-eating dinosaur.)
 Project palaeontologist Dr. Phil Bell published a ground-breaking study in February 2012 that differentiated between two species of dinosaur using skin impressions.
 It was the first time anything other than bones had been used to accomplish this.
 Two newly-discovered hadrosaur skeletons complete with incredible fossilized impressions of their scaly hide are expected to change everything scientists know about these animals.
-The bones of a marine predator – think of the Loch Ness Monster to imagine what it looked like – were found this summer, as was a fossilized insect that is likely another new species.
+The bones of a marine predator – think of the Loch Ness Monster to imagine what it looked like – were found in 2012, as was a fossilized insect that is likely another new species.
 It’s a veritable treasure-trove of discovery out there, according to the palaeontologists who frequent the area.
-However, scientists suffered a blow this summer when a beautiful hadrosaur specimen was vandalized while still out in the field.
+However, scientists suffered a blow last summer when a beautiful hadrosaur specimen was vandalized while still out in the field.
 The story received international attention – people were horrified at the idea that someone would wantonly destroy such a major scientific discovery.
 The RCMP investigation is ongoing.
 But so is the palaeontology work.
 There are enough dinosaurs here for scientists to still be discovering them decades from now.

 The Pachyrhinosaurus lakustai, the dinosaur Al Lakusta found so many years ago, was the centre of a media frenzy in May 2012.
 The Royal Canadian Mint announced that it was launching the world’s first glow-in-the-dark coin.
 On that coin?
 Al Lakusta’s dinosaur!
 This news made it to TIME magazine, the Globe and Mail, the National Post and more.
 Lakusta himself even made an appearance (by Skype) on The Colbert Report.